KIDS LIFE COACH | EDUCATOR | AUTHOR | SPEAKER

 Ashley has worked with hundreds of children and families from a variety of backgrounds in the past 16 years.
 Her previous experiences include serving as a Family Support Specialist in San Francisco Unified School District; a Case Manager and Program Coordinator at Hunters Point Family; a Children's Ministry Director at Glad Tidings Church in San Francisco; and an Afterschool Teacher and Tutor at Alice Fong Yu Elementary.

-Ashley is a San Francisco native with Garifuna roots in Trujillo, Honduras.
+At the heart of Ashley’s approach is a belief in the power of purposeful play — a dynamic, joyful way to spark multidimensional growth.
+When children flourish, so do the families, schools, and communities around them.
+She is a San Francisco native with Garifuna roots in Trujillo, Honduras.
 She is an optimist; a nature lover; a proud Alumna of Howard University and Brown University; and an enthusiastic educator at Meadows Livingstone School in San Francisco, CA.

-Over the course of two years, Ashley has worked with kinship youth in Central California on building emotional intelligence through social learning.
+Over the course of three years, Ashley has worked with kinship youth in Central California on building emotional intelligence through social learning.
 Take a look at how activities in trust-building, play, and activating the mind-body connection ignites confidence and fosters collaboration.

 Adrienne R., Martinez, CA, Mother of 2